GoldenCodeRam/Project-Tyrann/README.md

 # Project-Tyrann 👩‍⚖️
 Bully Leader Election Algorithm implementation in Docker.
+Using [this 🔗](https://www.cs.colostate.edu/~cs551/CourseNotes/Synchronization/BullyExample.html) page as an example of the bully algorithm.

 ## Elements of the project